Throat Cancer Treatment in India

 Types of Throat Cancer that are treated in india

-Adenocarcinoma - Adenocarcinoma of the larynx arises from cells in the tiny glands in the wall of the larynx that make mucus.
+Adenocarcinoma - Adenocarcinoma of the larynx (part of throat) arises from cells in the tiny glands in the wall of the larynx that make mucus.

 Diagnosis of Throat Cancer in India